Student Privacy

 Details regarding the student's account , financial aid, or academic record information may be released to specific people with the completion of an Authorization to Release Student Information form.
 For more information, visit the website for KU's Office of the Registrar.

 Jayhawk GPS shares student information with academic advisors and other student support staff with educational need to know.
 These KU employees assistant and guide students to success through engagement, resources and nudges.
-Students may be asked to respond to Quick Polls launched through the Student Navigate app.
+Students may be asked to respond to Quick Polls launched through the Student Navigate360 app.
 Based on their responses, students will be provided links to resources and KU staff may reach out to individual students to offer additional support.